 The first part of the NLRB General Counsel’s proposed remedy would be to require the company to “communicate to its drivers that they are independent contractors and not employees within the meaning of the Act.”
 While that remedy may be within the Board’s authority, because it qualified the communication by limiting it to the National Labor Relations Act, there is a final part of the proposed remedy that is unlikely to survive judicial scrutiny: “requiring that [Pac9] take affirmative action to rescind any portions of its Agreements with its drivers that purport to classify them as independent contractors and to post the appropriate notice.”
-As we have observed in many of our blog posts, most federal and state laws use varying tests for IC status, and an NLRB finding that the drivers are employees and not ICs does not mean that the drivers are employees under an abundance of other federal and state laws governing ICs including the federal tax laws.
+As I have observed in many of my blog posts, most federal and state laws use varying tests for IC status, and an NLRB finding that the drivers are employees and not ICs does not mean that the drivers are employees under an abundance of other federal and state laws governing ICs including the federal tax laws.
 For the NLRB to require that the company’s IC agreements be re-written would amount to the NLRB imposing its authority well beyond its legal limits.

-As we have previously noted in other blog posts, businesses that utilize independent contractors would be wise to focus on enhancing their compliance with applicable IC laws instead of concerning themselves about an agency that may be expanding its notion of what constitutes an unfair labor practice in the area of IC misclassification.
+As I have previously noted in other blog posts, businesses that utilize independent contractors would be wise to focus on enhancing their compliance with applicable IC laws instead of concerning themselves about an agency that may be expanding its notion of what constitutes an unfair labor practice in the area of IC misclassification.
 The NLRB Advice Memo in the Pac9 case would have little or no impact on a company that properly classifies its workers under NLRB law.

-Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in our White Paper on minimizing IC misclassification risks, including the use of IC Diagnostics,™ which assesses IC compliance under applicable law, restructures and re-documents the IC relationship in a more compliant manner, and then implements the IC relationship in a customized and sustainable fashion.
+Businesses interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in my White Paper on minimizing IC misclassification risks, including the use of IC Diagnostics,™ which assesses IC compliance under applicable law, restructures and re-documents the IC relationship in a more compliant manner, and then implements the IC relationship in a customized and sustainable fashion.